 - Initiate recommended management (inpatient or outpatient).

-- Provide respiratory support, antipyretics) as needed. (e.g.,
+- Provide supportive therapy for pneumonia (e.g., respiratory support, antipyretics) as needed.

 - Consult PICU.